Updated July 23, 2019

 One-way streets.
 A high-level study of one-way streets for Van Deren, Wilson and Smith is in draft form.
 The primary purpose behind considering one-way streets is to improve safety and facilitate safe parking on these very narrow streets.
 Outreach with residents will occur before any further potential action is taken.

-Parking.
-A consultant to perform a parking garage siting study is expected to be hired before summer 2019.
+Parking facility study.
+The consulting firm Walter P. Moore will conduct a study of current conditions and demand, and will provide recommendations for potential facility siting options.
+The draft recommendations are expected in September and the final report in October.
 More and better access to parking in Uptown creates better passage for residents on neighborhood streets by mitigating illegal parking.
 The focus is on existing lots and adjacent areas as well as consideration of possible new parking areas or construction of a parking garage.
 Some off-street parking lots could be designated solely for tour bus parking and employee parking.